Dust Bowl Ballads: Songs and themes

 Volume 2 starts out with the waltz "The Great Dust Storm", describing the catastrophe when a giant dust storm hits the Great Plains "On the fourteenth day of April of 1935", transforming the landscape and resulting in a diaspora of people heading west where they have been promised there is work aplenty picking fruit in the lush valleys of California.
 "Dusty Old Dust" follows, telling a similar story in a more humorous manner.
 The character says his farewell repeating “so long, it's been good to know yuh” in the chorus, which is what the song is now most commonly known as, as he has “got to be driftin' along”.

 In "Dust Bowl Refugee", Guthrie tells a first-person story of the struggles and nomadic life of the travel out west.
 The comedic "Dust Pneumonia Blues" comments on the physical effects many experienced in the Dust Bowl.
 He notes the song was supposed to have yodeling in it, but he was unable to yodel because of the dust in his lungs.
 "I Ain't Got No Home in This World Anymore" uses a tune borrowed from the Christian hymn "Heaven Will Be My Home", the spiritual message is amended to one about the plight of the Okies.
 "Vigilante Man" is an attack on the hired thugs who harassed the Dust Bowl refugees, which contained a verse referring to Preacher Casey, a character in The Grapes of Wrath.

 "Pretty Boy Floyd", added to the album in the 1964 RCA Victor and 2000 Buddha releases, tells the story of the famous outlaw Pretty Boy Floyd, an American bank robber who was pursued and killed by a group led by FBI Agent, Melvin Purvis.
 This song was written in March 1939, five years after Floyd’s death.
-Guthrie portrays Floyd as a misunderstood Robin Hood who was adored by the people.
-The song mentions a thousand-dollar bill.
+Guthrie portrays Floyd as a misunderstood Robin Hood who was adored by many common people.
+The song mentions a thousand-dollar bill, then a symbol of wealth and oppulence.